 Two different conditions are classified under the transposition complexes: complete transposition of great arteries (or d-TGA) and so-called congenitally corrected transposition of great arteries (CCTGA or l-TGA).

 1. In patients with complete TGA, there is atrioventricular concordance and ventriculoarterial discordance.
 Obviously, this situation is not compatible with life, unless adequate mixing of the venous and arterial blood takes place.
-Newborns become progressively cyanotic with the closure of the ductus arteriosus and survival is dependent on mixing of blood, either through existing communications (such as a ventricular septal defect [VSD], atrial septal defect [ASD], and patent ductus arteriosus [PDA]) or by catheter or surgical interventions to create shunting (at the atrial level).
+Newborns become progressively cyanotic with the physiologic closure of the ductus arteriosus and survival is dependent on mixing of blood, either through existing communications (such as a ventricular septal defect [VSD], atrial septal defect [ASD], and patent ductus arteriosus [PDA]) or by catheter or surgical interventions to create shunting (at the atrial level).
 Unoperated patients have >90% mortality in the first year of life; hence, almost all adult patients have had a surgery, usually early in childhood (atrial switch operation, arterial switch operation, or Rastelli repair).

 3. Symptoms: The majority of patients have had previous operations.
 Rarely, a patient with previously unrecognized isolated congenitally corrected TGA is seen with presyncope or syncope.
 Patients may develop progressive dyspnea, fatigue, and decreased exercise tolerance as the function of the systemic ventricle deteriorates.
 Most patients with a previous atrial switch operation develop atrial arrhythmias and may present with palpitations and presyncope.
 Patients who have had the arterial switch operation may present with signs or symptoms of ischemia related to the coronary artery stenosis.

-4. Signs (for details on surgical interventions, see Treatment, below):
+4. Signs (details on surgical interventions: see Treatment, below):

 1) Patients after the atrial switch: Previous sternotomy is present.
 A right parasternal lift is felt.
 Auscultation usually reveals a normal first heart sound and a single loud second heart sound.
 There may be a pansystolic murmur related to systemic tricuspid regurgitation (note that in these patients the anatomic right ventricle supports systemic circulation: it is subaortic and the atrioventricular valve that allows inflow into this ventricle is a tricuspid valve).

-3) Patients after the Rastelli operation: Usually, there is a systolic thrill associated with the flow through the conduit.
+3) Patients after the Rastelli operation: Usually there is a systolic thrill associated with the flow through the conduit.
 Auscultation reveals a loud systolic murmur from the conduit.
 The duration of time in systole occupied by the murmur is helpful in detecting significant conduit obstruction.
 This may be associated with a systolic thrill.
 A diastolic murmur may be heard due to conduit regurgitation.

 1. Electrocardiography (ECG): In patients with complete transposition after the atrial switch operation, ECG may show junctional rhythm at varying rates.
 Signs of right ventricular hypertrophy and right atrial overload are present.
 In patients after the arterial switch operation, ECG is usually normal.
 However, special attention should be paid to signs of ventricular hypertrophy (both left and right) and evidence of ischemia and infarction.
 In patients with CCTGA, there may be complete heart block present.
 Typically, there are Q waves present in leads V1 to V2 and absent in leads V5 to V6.
 This reflects the initial right-to-left septal depolarization in patients with ventricular inversion (this should not be mistaken for previous anteroseptal myocardial infarction).